-Sets the $\max{\text{wasm_stack}}$ value to a specific size, thus limiting the maximum amount of stack space available for executing WASM code.
+Sets the max_wasm_stack value to the specified size, thus limiting the maximum amount of stack space available for executing WASM code.

-The core module that implements basic WASM functionality in Angie: this includes support for loading alternative runtimes and WASM modules, as well as configuring their features and limits.
+The core module that implements basic WASM functionality in Angie: it includes support for loading alternative runtimes and WASM modules, as well as configuring their features and limits.

-The other modules in this section extend this functionality, allowing you to flexibly configure and optimize the WASM features for various scenarios and requirements.
+The other modules in this section extend this functionality, allowing you to flexibly configure and optimize WASM capabilities for various scenarios and requirements.